Sarcoma, Melanoma & Skin Cancer

 Skin cancer is the most common form of cancer, accounting for nearly half of all cancer cases in the United States.
-The Skin Cancer/Melanoma Center at the University of Cincinnati Cancer Center is equipped to meet the needs of those facing skin cancer.
+The Sarcoma, Melanoma & Skin Cancer Center at the University of Cincinnati Cancer Center is equipped to meet the needs of those facing sarcoma and skin cancer.

 The Melanoma Research Interest Team, as part of the center, is a multidisciplinary group of investigators from the Departments of Dermatology and Surgery in the College of Medicine, researchers from the College of Pharmacy, and the Departments of Chemistry and Anthropology in the McMicken College of Arts and Sciences.